adafruit/makecode-newsletter/Copy-Newsletter-to-Blog.md

 6. Paste the HTML into an editor with search/replace

-7. Search for cdn-daily-blog.adafruitdaily.com and replace with cdn-blog.adafruit.com
+7. Search for /assets/09092019 (or whatever date it is) and replace with cdn-blog.adafruit.com

 8. Copy all the text